siberianfox/g2wiki/JSON-Details.md

 {gc:"m6 t2 (msgChange tool)"} | {"r":{"gc":"M6T2","msg":"Change tool"},"f":[3,0,6]} | Gcode with message in comment

 The first responses are pretty normal.
 The fourth has a comment in it.
 The fifth is what would happen if a MSG were communicated in the Gcode comment.

+_Note that Gcode send as json are considered control code and is immediately acknowledged bypassing checks for motion planner buffers space potentially resulting in errors.
+Consider sending Gcode as plain unwrapped text, especially Gcode that results in moves.
+See [issue 287](https://github.com/synthetos/g2/issues/287) for more details_